1. Blog

 Hampton, NH (Oct)

-With a name like Rockfest and a title sponsor like Smuttynose Brewing, you’d expect New Hampshire’s favorite half marathon to host an epic post-race party.
-And while Rockfest rightfully prides itself on its festive finish line, the scenic seaside course is the real star of the show with miles of fast, flat running along the Atlantic Ocean and around the quaint coastal town of Hampton, highlighted by the New England fall foliage and an out-and-back across the Hampton Harbor Bridge, at one time the longest bridge in the country.
-Then it’s time for the celebrated aftah-pahty in Hampton Beach, where finishers can partake of lobstah rolls, clam chowdah, vegetarian options, two free beers and all the live music they can shake a tired leg at.
+With a name like Rockfest and a title sponsor like Smuttynose Brewing, you’d expect the Granite State’s favorite half marathon to host an epic post-race party.
+And while Rockfest rightfully prides itself on its festive finish line, the spectator-friendly seaside course is the real star of the show with several miles of fast, flat running along the Atlantic Ocean and around the quaint coastal town of Hampton, highlighted by New England’s fiery fall foliage and cooling ocean breezes.
+Returning to Hampton Beach it’s time for the celebrated aftah-pahty, where finishers can partake of lobstah rolls, vegetarian options, free Smuttynose craft beer, and all the live music they can shake a tired leg at.

 New Jersey

 “OCNJ” is shorthand for “Ocean City, New Jersey,” a popular seaside destination located on the Jersey Shore ten miles southwest of Atlantic City.
-The OCNJ Half is produced by the Ocean City Regional Chamber of Commerce to showcase “America’s greatest family resort,” and it does so admirably with strong community support, “fabulous ocean views” and “probably the most water stops ever.”
-Finishers single out as course highlights the Longport Bridge crossing (twice) along with several miles on the boardwalk.
-And before you collect your hard-earned finisher medal depicting an OCNJ landmark, be sure to save some energy for a finish-line high five from Ocean City mascot Martin Z. Mollusk; to leave him hanging may make him crabby and make you look “shellfish.” 🦀
+Benefiting Ocean City Recreation Scholarships & Programs, the OCNJ Half showcases “America’s greatest family resort” with strong community support, “fabulous ocean views,” and “probably the most water stops ever.”
+Course highlights include the Longport Bridge crossing (twice) along with several miles on the boardwalk.
+And before you collect your hard-earned finisher medal depicting an OCNJ landmark, be sure to save some energy for a finish-line high five from Ocean City mascot Martin Z. Mollusk; to leave him hanging may make him crabby and make you look “shellfish” 🦀

 New Mexico